ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 `/wynton/protected/project`.
 We are scanning the file system to identify exactly which files are affected - this is a slow processes.
 We will share file lists with affected groups.
-Eventually, any broken files have to deleted.
+Eventually, any broken files have to be deleted.
 <br><span class="timestamp">June 4, 14:00 PT</span>

 **Update**: Wynton jobs and logins are still paused until further